TuxVinyards/qqX/README.md

 - qqX is fully compatible with [quickgui](https://github.com/quickemu-project/quickgui) if is already installed on your system.

 Safely test out the qqX difference.
-Give your existing quickgui VM's a power up with qqX's multiple display modes, utilities, optimizers and tools...
+Give your existing quickgui VM's a power up with qqX's multiple display modes, utilities, optimizers and tools.

 ### Not just a text interface